moccad3v/my-portfolio/README.md

 # Information

-This is my portfolio
+## This is my portfolio

-react-world-flags para el uso de banderas
+### libraries and packages

+react-world-flags for the use of flags fortawesome/react-fontawesome for Fontawesome usage

 # React + Vite